saraanbih/Bank-Project-CPP-Console/README.md

 - If the user enters the wrong credentials three times, the program locks for security purposes.
 - After successful login, the **login time** and **user details** are registered.
 - The **Main Menu** is then displayed with various options.

+### **Permissions (Bitwise AND)**
+- Permissions for each user are controlled using bitwise AND operations.
+- Each menu option has a permission flag, and only users with the appropriate permission level can access certain actions.
+- Permissions are checked before allowing access to specific features, such as adding new clients or transferring funds.

 ### **Main Menu**
 The Main Menu includes the following **10 options**: